 Google Docs will soon widely use a machine-translation-based method to recognize simple and complex grammatical errors and suggest corrections.
 Built into future versions of Google Docs, this tool will grow smarter over time and find increasingly trickier grammar gaffes as it does.
 Google already offers this feature through its Early Adopters Program.

-The Drive Stands Alone
+The (Google) Drive Stands Alone

 Maybe you’re not committed to a full G Suite journey, but perhaps Google Drive’s benefits have grabbed your attention.
 Previously you had to purchase a full G Suite license to enjoy all that Google Drive offers.
 Now you can get a standalone version of Google Drive through usage-based pricing.